The Itinerant Herbal Doctors of Lagos

 Do you have a bank account?

-How has the Coronavirus pandemic changed affected your business?
+Has the Coronavirus pandemic affected your business?